Frank Hope-Jones: Radio signals

 He was also interested in timekeeping via radio signals and in 1913 Synchronome started to manufacture the Horophone, a device for capturing radio time signals.
 He was highly influential in the promulgation of wireless technology, and was elected the first chairman of the Wireless Society of London in 1913, a post he occupied for ten years.
 In 1921, Hope-Jones orchestrated a petition from the Wireless Society of London to the Postmaster General, urging the authorities to permit renewed wireless transmissions, following a wartime ban, and this document was pivotal in securing government agreed to permit public transmissions by Marconi and later by the BBC from its 2LO radio station.
 In 1924, legislation made Daylight Saving Time permanent, as opposed to a temporary measure, first introduced in the war.
 Hope-Jones personally announced the arrival of Summer Time in a broadcast on 12 April 1924, from a new BBC studio.
-He also suggested to the BBC that they should transmit a time signal and in 1925 the Greenwich pips were first broadcast.
+He also suggested to the BBC that they should transmit a time signal and in 1925 the Greenwich Time Signal pips were first broadcast.

 Publications

 In 1931, he published Electric Clocks (NAG Press), which offered a comprehensive survey of the field of electrical horology, with some emphasis on the Synchronome system for which Hope-Jones remained a tireless canvasser.
 He reworked and updated the material significantly to produce Electrical Timekeeping (NAG Press) in 1940, which was again revised for a new edition in 1949.
-This remained the key English language publication on electrical horology, until R.H.
-Miles published Synchronome – Masters of Electrical Timekeeping (AHS) in 2011.
+This remained the key English language publication on electrical horology, until R. H. Miles published Synchronome – Masters of Electrical Timekeeping (AHS) in 2011.